 If you can afford the costs of higher education, the return on investment is definitely worth it.
 You should be able to recover the costs in roughly a year or so.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male Media Production Manager employees in Taiwan earn 11% more than their female counterparts on average.
+For the people who work as Media Production Manager in Taiwan, the average difference between the salary of male and female employees is 11%.

 39% of surveyed staff reported that they haven't received any bonuses or incentives in the previous year while 61% said that they received at least one form of monetary bonus.